 Therefore, it is not surprising that the eternal city receives an average of 9 million tourists per year.
 In fact, Rome is the most visited city in Italy and one of the most visited cities in Europe.

 But what are the main tourist attractions that you can’t miss if you visit Rome?
 How many days would you need to see them all?

 Here is the short answer: you should spend at least 3 days in Rome to visit the main tourist attractions of the city.
-There are tons of famous churches (St. Peter’s Basilica, Santa Maria Maggiore), ruins (Colosseum, Forum of Augustus), museums (Vatican Museum, Capitoline Museums), and more!
+There are tons of famous churches (St. Peter’s Basilica, Santa Maria Maggiore), ruins (Colosseum, Forum of Augustus), museums (Vatican Museum, Capitoline Museums), parts of the city (like the lively Trastevere district), and more!

 My top 5 recommendations are:

 The Papal Palace and Gardens, St. Peter’s Basilica, and St. Peter’s Square are all located within the Vatican City, which is administered by the Pope, the Roman Catholic Church’s highest authority.
 Between its museums and the grand church itself, this tight location gives a lot to see.

 Michelangelo’s Pieta, as well as statues and altars by Bernini and others, are in this place.
 The Sistine Chapel, whose spectacular frescoed ceiling is Michelangelo’s most renowned masterpiece, and without a doubt the centerpiece of the Vatican museums.